Haare - Struktur und Pflege für gesundes, geschmeidiges und glänzendes Haar

 Each strand of hair consists of three layers:

-1. Medulla (hair core): Inner layer or central core with keratinized cells.
+1. Medulla (hair nucleus): Inner layer or central nucleus with keratinized cells.

-2. Cortex (hair cortex): Middle layer that surrounds the medulla.
-It is a bundle of keratin fibers and other substances (melanin, which gives our hair color).
-It provides flexibility and resistance.
+2. Cortex (hair cortex): Middle layer surrounding the medulla.
+It is a bundle of keratin fibers and other substances (melanin, which gives our hair its color).
+It provides flexibility and strength.

-3rd cuticle (top layer): A scaly, textured outer layer.
+3. Cuticle (top layer): A scaly, textured outer layer.
 It consists of overlapping layers of dead cells.
-Its function is to regulate the absorption/release of moisture and to protect the other layers from external influences.
+Its function is to regulate the absorption/release of moisture and protect the other layers from external influences.

 "Beautiful hair starts with a healthy scalp"

-How do you get a healthy scalp?
-Two specific methods will help you here:
+How do you achieve a healthy scalp?
+Two specific methods can help you:

-1st method for a healthy scalp: Scalp peeling
+1. Method for a healthy scalp: scalp peeling

-- Helps to loosen dead cells and regenerate those underneath.
+- Helps to loosen dead cells and regenerate underlying ones.

 - Removes sebum deposits, dandruff and excess oil.

-- Balances the pH value of the scalp and cleanses it thoroughly.
+- Balances the pH of the scalp and cleanses it thoroughly.

 There are two types of peeling: